 CovaWound™ Silicone dressings should be changed when visible signs of exudate approach the edge of the foam.
-CovaWound™ Silicone dressings may be left in place for up to seven days, depending on the patient, the condition of the wound and surrounding skin or as indicated by accepted clinical practice.
+CovaWound™ Silicone dressings may be left in place for up to 7 days, depending on the patient, the condition of the wound, and surrounding skin or as indicated by accepted clinical practice.
 The cumulative use of CovaWound™ Silicone dressing should not exceed 30 days.

 No posters match your selected filters.
 Remove some filtres, or reset them and start again.